Ob1thecoder/VirtualScrollmanagementSystem/README.md

 # Virtual Scroll Management System

-## 📜 Project Overview
+## Project Overview

-The Virtual Scroll Management System is a comprehensive full-stack web application designed as a digital library for managing and sharing text-based documents called "scrolls".
-This educational project demonstrates modern web development practices using a microservices architecture with Django (Python) for the frontend and Spring Boot (Java) for the backend API.
+The Virtual Scroll Management System is a comprehensive full-stack web application designed as a digital library for managing and sharing documents called "scrolls".
+This educational project demonstrates modern web development practices using a microservices architecture with Django  for the frontend and Spring Boot  for the backend API.

-### 🎯 Key Features
+### Key Features

 - **User Authentication & Authorization**: Secure user registration, login, and role-based access control
 - **Document Management**: Upload, view, download, and manage digital scrolls